-Radiation monitoring of Pregnant Radiology Students
+Radiation Monitoring of Pregnant Radiology Students

 Pregnant radiology students will be provided with a second monitoring badge.
-This designated monitoring badge shall be worn at the waist at all times when in the clinical assignment and beneath the leaded apron when an apron is worn.
+This designated monitoring badge shall be always worn at the waist when in the clinical assignment and beneath the leaded apron when an apron is worn.